gavinmcfarland/stancy/examples/sapper/README.md

         });
     }
     ```
-5. Display data on page
+5. Display data on page.

     __src/routes/about.svelt__
     ```html